Behaviour Policy

 Aims of Reward Systems

-• To encourage every child to work to their best in all areas of learning;
+• To encourage every pupil to work to their best in all areas of learning;

 • To reward resilience, effort and problem solving;